Police say ‘key witness’ in Nicola Bulley disappearance has come forward – live

 Women are fearful of going out in the village where dog walker Nicola Bulley vanished a week ago, a potential witness traced by police has said.

+Christine Bowman, 67, had been identified as a dog walker who may have been one of the last people to see Ms Bulley before her disappearance last Friday morning as she walked her dog near the River Wyre in St Michael’s on Wyre, Lancashire.

-Christine Bowman, 67, had been identified as a dog walker and was traced following a police appeal, she told the Daily Mirror she had already spoken to officers and “doesn’t know anything”.
+But after Ms Bowman, a retired teacher, was traced following a police appeal, she told the Daily Mirror she had already spoken to officers and “doesn’t know anything”.

 She added: “It has made local women fearful.
 If they have husbands or partners, they have been taking the dogs out instead.”